-Verify that the part number of the motor you received is the same as the part number listed on your purchase order.
+Verify that the part number of the motor you received is the same as the part number listed on your commercial carrier that delivered your motor.

-The motor should be lifted using the lifting lugs or eye bolts provided.
+The motor should be lifted using the lifting lugs or eye bolts provided. purchase order.